SARANYAVENGATESHWARAN/Internship_week_5-_task/README.md

 **Optional:**
 Use VS Code with the *Live Server* extension for real-time preview.

----

-## 🌐 Live Deployment

-The project can be deployed using **GitHub Pages** for live access.

----

 ## 📸 Visual Documentation

 Screenshots demonstrating layout, responsiveness, and UI behavior are available in the `screenshots/` folder.

----

 ## ✅ Completion Status

 This project has been completed in full compliance with the **Week-5 Internship Task requirements**.
 It demonstrates professional front-end development practices and is suitable for academic, internship, and portfolio evaluation.